KIlian42/Cheatsheet/Readme.md

 ##### Vue Git & Cloudflare deployment
 Tips:<br />
-Vue: When creating Git repo do not forgot to push hidden files.
+Vue: When creating Git repo do not forgot to push hidden files.<br />
 Cloudflare deployment:<br />
 1. Just pushing updates to Git will trigger automatically cloudbuild in Cloudflare.
 Expect logs in left menu tab under Workers&Pages).
 Copy the new url endpoint (i.e. "....pages.dev"). <br />
 2. Click in the left menu tab "Websites" (first tab) and choose website (middle).
 Click in left menu tab "DNS".
 Replace the new url endpoint in the DNS configuration file.